 - Chugach State Park - This park is often referred to as "Anchorage's Playground," and is one of the first places locals mention when asked where to see brown bears in Alaska.
 Chugach State Park offers many outdoor activities for visitors, as well as excellent bear-viewing opportunities just minutes from downtown Anchorage.
 The part sits on a half-million acres of wilderness, making it the third-largest state park in the country.
 Brown bears can often be spotted in the park's more alpine areas, where they can be seen eating new growth on south-facing slopes in May and June and berries on alpine tundra in late summer or fall.

 It's worth mentioning that all of these locations, except for Chugach State Park, are only accessible by floatplane.
 Alaska has a long history with the floatplane, mainly because the state is so large and many areas are not accessible by road.
 Alaska's inhabitants have used the floatplane as the main mode of transportation since the beginning of aviation, and it has been instrumental in the exploration of hard-to-reach places throughout the state.
 A floatplane is still a great option for transportation, and each year visitors take advantage of the state's many air services to see Alaska from a unique perspective.

 Bear Viewing In The Heart Of Anchorage

-If a trip to one of these more remote locations isn't something that interests you, you still have two good options for bear viewing anchorage.
+If a trip to one of these more remote locations isn't something that interests you, you still have two good options for bear viewing in anchorage.
 Check them out!